shaekhhasanshoron/mosquitto-example/README.md

 ####
 #### Run in KloverCloud:
+- Make a fork or clone of this repository to your attached git account with KloverCloud
-- On-board this repository as an application
+- On-board the forked / cloned repository as an Application
-- Health Check - None (For now)
+- Set Health Check as `None` (For now)
 - Minimum 1 GB of persistent volume is required with the following volume mount paths
 `/mosquitto/data`
 `/mosquitto/run`
-- Check SSL Pass Through
+- Check `SSL Pass Through` to True
-- Auto SSL by KloverCloud (Let's Encrypt)
+- Check `Auto SSL by KloverCloud (Let's Encrypt)` to True
 - Provide `/mosquitto/certs` as Auto SSL Certificate Mount Path
 - Create Application
 - Create a secret with the given Environment Variables